MeteoSwiss/opendata-forecast-data/README.md

 ### 2.4 3D Grid Structure and Representation
 The model data is structured on both a horizontal and vertical grid.
 While some parameters extend across the entire three-dimensional grid, others are only available at specific vertical levels.
 Parameters are classified as either **single-level** or **multi-level**:
-- **Single-level parameters** contain data at a specific vertical level.
+- **Single-Level parameters** contain data at a specific vertical level.
-- **Multi-level parameters** extend across multiple vertical layers.
+- **Multi-Level parameters** extend across multiple vertical layers.

 For example, vertical velocity is stored at multiple vertical levels, while the two-meter temperature is available only at a single vertical level.